Outset

 • - Wildlife or photography days where long stops still define the real load.

-Select a month from the year view or a broader period below to switch from the full-year read into a more focused read of what that part of the year usually means in Svalbard.
+Select a month from the year view or a broader period below to focus on what that part of the year usually means in Svalbard.